wyhuai/DDNM/README.md

 sh evaluation.sh
 ```
 ### DIY.
-Your may define your own degradation operators to handle new tasks.
+You may use DDNM to restore real-world photos.
+1. If your are using CelebA pretrained models, try this [tool](???) to crop and align your photo.
+2. If there are local artifacts on your photo, try this [tool](???) to draw a mask to cover them, and save this mask to `DDNM/exp/inp_masks/mask.png`.
+Then run `DDNM/exp/inp_masks/get_mask.py` to generate `mask.npy`.
+Correspondingly, you need a mask operator as a component of $\mathbf{A}$.
+3. If your photo is faded, you need a grayscale operator as a component of $\mathbf{A}$.
+4. If your photo is blur, you need a downsampler operator as a component of $\mathbf{A}$.
+5. If your photo suffers global artifacts, e.g., jpeg-like artifacts or unkown noise, you need to set a proper `sigma_y`.
+Tips: You can start with a big one, e.g., `--sigma_y 0.5` then scale it down.

+Search `args.deg =='diy'` in `DDNM/runners/diffusion.py` and change the definition of $\mathbf{A}$ correspondingly.
 ## 😊Applying DDNM to Your Own Diffusion Model
 It is ***very easy*** to implement a basic DDNM on your own diffusion model!
 You may reference the following:
-1. Copy these operator implementations to the core diffusion sampling file, then define your task type, e.g., set IR_mode="super resolution".
+1. Copy these operator implementations to the core diffusion sampling file, then define your task type, e.g., set `IR_mode="super resolution"`.
 ```python
 def color2gray(x):
     coef=1/3